EPS Pension Increase from ₹1,000 to ₹7,500? Check Now

 The minimum pension of ₹1,000 was set in 2014 to provide basic financial support to retired workers.
 At that time, it was considered a small but helpful amount for low-income pensioners.

-However, in today’s situation (2026), this amount has become very insufficient due to rising living costs.
-Daily essentials like groceries, medicines, doctor visits, and utility bills often cost much more than the monthly pension itself.
+However, in today’s situation (2026), this amount is very insufficient due to rising living costs.
+Daily essentials such as groceries, medicines, doctor visits, and utility bills often cost much more than the monthly pension itself.

 For example:

-Because of this, ₹1,000 per month is not enough to cover even a few days of basic needs.
-Many pensioners receive only a slightly higher average amount, which still remains very low compared to their long years of service under the Employees’ Provident Fund Organisation.
+Because of this, ₹1,000 per month is not enough to cover even a few days of basic expenses.
+Many pensioners receive only a slightly higher average amount, which remains very low compared to their long years of service under the Employees’ Provident Fund Organisation.

-This gap between income and expenses is why pensioners are demanding a higher pension amount like ₹7,500.
-This issue is not just financial ,it is directly affects the quality of life, health, and dignity of retired employees who depend fully on this pension for survival.
+This gap between income and expenses is why pensioners are demanding a higher pension amount, like ₹7,500.
+This issue is not just financial; it directly affects the quality of life, health, and dignity of retired employees who depend fully on this pension for survival.

 History of the ₹7,500 Pension Demand